rstraub/rstraub.github.io/_posts/2021-07-16-interfaces-defining-roles.md

 * Brew coffee
 * Froth milk

-A Header Interface for this would like something like fig 1:
+A Header Interface for this would like something like figure 1:

 ![header interface]({{ site.baseurl }}/assets/images/14-header-interface.svg)
-*fig 1.
+*figure 1.
 Coffeemaker as a Header Interface*

 This interface defines all public methods of a coffeemaker, a typical Header Interface.
 I was used to applying interfaces this way, for instance to adhere to the [Dependency Inversion Principle](https://stackify.com/dependency-inversion-principle/),